vivekjuneja/naver-translator-fun/README.md

 ###How to Use ?

-1. Install a Chrome browser on your machine.
-2. Ensure Python 2.7.x is installed.
-Install Selenium and Flask library : `pip install selenium flask`
-3. Have ChromeDriver installed and make it available on the PATH (http://chromedriver.storage.googleapis.com/index.html?path=2.24/)
-4. Run the api.py using `export WEBDRIVER=chrome; python api.py`.
-This uses Chrome as the browser.
+1. Run the api.py using `python api.py`.
-5. If phantomjs is to needed, then you can run the program by `export WEBDRIVER=phantomjs; python api.py`.
-Please ensure you have phantomjs libraries on your machine.
-6. To use it as a Slack bot, do the following :-
+2. To use it as a Slack bot, do the following :-

     a.
 Get the Slack API Token, and set the environment variable `export SLACK_BOT_TOKEN=<TOKEN>`